Connaxio/servo-valve/README.md

 - Two to four screws to secure the servo against the plastic bracket.

 ## Recommendations
-- The part that is screwed onto the valve should be printed at 100% plastic fill to prevent stripping of the square hole;
+- The part of the coupler that is screwed onto the valve should be printed at 100% plastic fill to prevent stripping of the square hole;
 - Other parts can be printed with 30% fill.
 Mileage may vary;
 - The servo mounting holes are typically 4.5 mm in diameter, which fits M4 or #8 screws well;
 - It is recommended to have a way to power off the servo a few seconds after activation, to prevent overheating;